thisisdensok/my-first-project/README.md

 I'm currently diving into:

 - Machine Learning with Python
-- Game Development with OpenGL C++
+- Game Development with OpenGL Python
 - Cloud Computing with AWS, Google Cloud, DigitalOcean
 - Web Development with Angular and Django REST framework